mirage/irmin/doc/irmin-pack/design/layered_store.md

 with the real offset in the data file.

-To read from "virtual offset v3" (say), we use the map to retrieve the real offset _r3_ in the object store data file, and then read the object data from that position.
+To read from "virtual offset v3" (say), we use the map to retrieve the real offset _r3_ in the object store data file and then read the object data from that position.

-### Asynchronous implementation
+### Asynchronous Implementation

 Garbage collection is performed periodically.
-We want each round of garbage collection to take place asynchronously, with minimal impact on the main Tezos node.
+We want each round of garbage collection to take place asynchronously with minimal impact on the main Tezos node.
 For this reason, when a commit is chosen as the GC root, we fork a worker process to construct the next object-store and next suffix-file.
-When the worker terminates, the main process "handles worker termination": it switches from the current object-store+suffix-file to the next, and continues operation.
+When the worker terminates, the main process "handles worker termination."
+It switches from the current object-store+suffix-file to the next and continues operation.
 This switch takes place almost instantaneously.
 The hard work is done in the worker process.

-**Read-only Tezos nodes:** In addition to the main Tezos read/write node that accesses the pack store, there are a number of read-only nodes, which also access the pack store (and other irmin data files) in read-only mode.
+**Read-only Tezos nodes:** In addition to the main Tezos read/write node that accesses the pack store, there are a number of read-only nodes, which also access the pack store (and other Irmin data files) in read-only mode.
 It is important that these are synchronised when the switch is made from the current object-store+suffix to the next object-store+suffix.
-This synchronisation makes use of a "control file".
+This synchronisation makes use of a "control file."

 **Control file:** In order to coordinate between the main process and the worker process (and also any read-only processes), we introduce a control file.
 The control file is a single file which includes the following fields:

-- generation: an integer which is bumped every time a switch occurs;
+- Generation: an integer which is bumped every time a switch occurs.
-  processes can detect that a switch has occurred by observing changes in the generation number
+  Processes can detect that a switch has occurred by observing changes in the generation number.
-- object-store: a pointer to the object store (actually, the name of the directory containing the object store)
+- Object-store: a pointer to the object store (actually, the name of the directory containing the object store)
-- suffix-file: a pointer to the suffix file (actually, the name of the directory containing the suffix file)
+- Suffix-file: a pointer to the suffix file (actually, the name of the directory containing the suffix file)
-- other metadata (not relevant for this document)
+- Other metadata (not relevant for this document)

 The current control file has filename `control`.
 In order to switch state from one object-store+suffix to the next, we can create a new